How a 21-Year-Old Bought His First Home With a Non-Occupying Cosigner

 Waiting would have meant delaying homeownership for several years.

-The Solution: A Non-Occupying Cosigner
+A Non-Occupying Cosigner

 Freddie’s brother agreed to help by becoming a non-occupying cosigner.